 The Marketplace investigation, “Price Wars: Battle of the Sexes”, aired November 21, 2014 at 8 p.m. on CBC Television, and online at www.cbc.ca/marketplace.
 It documented that in some cases women got much less product than men did.
 In other cases, they paid more than twice what men did for comparable products from the same manufacturer.
 One example was a men’s anti-wrinkle cream that cost $8.99.
 The cost of the women’s version from the very same company?
 It was $22.99!

 But, gender based pricing is not just perpetrated on adults, it also victimizes children.
 Marketplace found significant differences in some children’s products, with items for girls priced higher than similar ones for boys.
 In written statements, Wal-Mart, Target and Hudson’s Bay claimed that the price gaps reflect the differences in packaging, manufacturing costs or ingredients, and were not gender based pricing.

 But, personal finance author and coach, Katie Dunsworth-Reiach, told Marketplace co-host Erica Johnson that the practice of gender based pricing needs to end.
 Dunsworth-Reiach asked, “What message is that sending to little girls?
 That because you like princesses, you have to pay more?”

-Gender based pricing is blatant sexism, making it wrong on many levels, and a predatory consumer practice that needs to come to end.
+Gender based pricing is blatant sexism, and racial based pricing is blatant racism, making both horribly wrong on so many levels, and it’s a predatory consumer practice that needs to come to end.